ProGamerGov/Protobuf-Dreamer/README.md

 * 101 channels (100-200) from the `mixed5a_1x1` layer: https://i.imgur.com/icJjqm9.jpg

-The most interesting layers and channels that I have come across, are listed here: https://github.com/ProGamerGov/Protobuf-Dreamer/wiki/Interesting-Layers-And-Channels
+The most interesting layers and channels that I have come across, are [listed here](https://github.com/ProGamerGov/Protobuf-Dreamer/wiki/Interesting-Layers-And-Channels).

-A list of all the potential things you can find in the layer channels of the inception5h model, can be found here: https://github.com/ProGamerGov/Protobuf-Dreamer/blob/master/examples/inception5h/imagenet_comp_graph_label_strings.txt
+A list of all the potential things you can find in the layer channels of the inception5h model, can be [found here](https://github.com/ProGamerGov/Protobuf-Dreamer/blob/master/examples/inception5h/imagenet_comp_graph_label_strings.txt).

 ### Examples: